 Christmas Party Ideas From Holiday Movies

 The Peking duck Chinese restaurant scene is a classic in A Christmas Story.
 Who says that your Christmas dinner has to include turkey?
 If you want to go full on Chinese cuisine, knock yourself out!
-And, grab yourself a Red Rider Rifle and Leg Lamp for decor!
+And, grab yourself a Leg Lamp for decor!

 Hot chocolate was a big part of the Polar Express with candy canes, big marshmallows and stir sticks.
 Decorate with stuffed polar bears, train signs, and artificial snow.
 Then, gather the kids for a pajama party that includes snowflake craft making and setting up a train set around the Christmas tree.